Dr Laura Onens HCPC Registered Clinical Psychologist

 Training, qualifications & experience

-Alongside my private practice I work as a clinical psychologist in the NHS in a chronic pain management service.
-Historically I have also worked in NHS adult community mental health services, primary care mental health services, diabetes services, cancer and oncology, neurological injury, neurorehabilitation, and children and adolescent services.
+Alongside my private practice I have also worked in a variety of NHS mental health services.
+These include both primary and secondary adult community mental health services, memory and older adult services, diabetes services, cancer and oncology, neurological injury, neurorehabilitation, and children and adolescent services.
 I have a specialist interest into the mind-body relationship, and the impact of psychological stress on the function of the brain, immune, nervous, gastrointestinal, reproductive, circulatory and endocrine systems.
 I regularly work supporting people who may have chronic or medically unexplained symptoms, for example chronic fatigue, pain, digestive upset, skin conditions or unexplained infertility.
 As a researcher I am interested in the impact of adverse life events on physical health and help seeking.

 Registered / Accredited